Daijing-ai/HGP-Mamba/README.md

 > conda install pytorch==2.2.2 torchvision==0.17.2 torchaudio==2.2.2 pytorch-cuda=11.8 -c pytorch -c nvidia
 ```
 * Install causal-conv1d
-> Install `whl.` file from [here](https://github.com/Dao-AILab/causal-conv1d/releases) and find the corresponding version of your python and cuda.
+> Download `whl.` file from [here](https://github.com/Dao-AILab/causal-conv1d/releases) and install offline.
+Note that you should find the corresponding version of your python and cuda
 * Install mamba-ssm
-> Install `whl.` file from [here](https://github.com/state-spaces/mamba/releases) and find the corresponding version of your python and cuda.
+> Download `whl.` file from [here](https://github.com/state-spaces/mamba/releases) and install offline.
+Note that you should find the corresponding version of your python and cuda
 * Other requirements
 > The version of other requirements can be found in `environment.yml`.